Shawn-H-Wang/SHOTUN/README.md

 - Before: For the required packages, please refer to detailed `.py` files.
 - Results: Please see the four evaluation metrics (PSNR, SAM, ERGAS, and UIQI) and the output `.mat` files saved in `./data/`.

 :exclamation: You may need to manually simulate the two HSIs to your local in the folder under path `./data/pavia/`.
 The file path could be set in `./utils.py`.
+The simulation code implemented via MATLAB could be found in [DTDNML](https://github.com/Shawn-H-Wang/DTDNML).

 ## References
 If you find this code helpful, please kindly cite: